ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

     FROM mv_cancer_data
     WHERE median_income < 50000 ;

-Observe, based on the outputs of the above two queries, that the average number of diagnosed cases per capita is higher in higher income counties.
+Observe, based on the outputs of the above two queries, that the average number of diagnosed cases per capita is higher in higher-income counties.

 #### Exercise

 Modify the above two queries to compute the average number of deaths per capita and observe that there are fewer deaths in counties with higher income.
-The higher number of diagnoses combined with lower number of deaths can, at least superficially, be attributed to improved testing as well as treatment facilities in higher income regions.
+The higher number of diagnoses combined with the lower number of deaths can, at least superficially, be attributed to improved testing as well as treatment facilities in higher-income regions.

 ### Percentiles